AddressMaroseyka street 11 3rd floor MoscowSee nearby area

-It’s hard to find this tiny place – go into the courtyard and look for entrance number 3, where you might spot a computer-printed sign in the 3rd-floor window.
-Inside, there is a great, welcoming atmosphere, although the place is packed.
+It’s hard to find this tiny place – go into the courtyard and look for entrance No 3, where you might spot a computer-printed sign in the 3rd-floor window.
+Inside, is a great welcoming atmosphere, although the place is packed.
 Ten to 12 beds are squeezed into the dorm rooms, plus there are mattresses on the floor if need be.

 Services & facilities

-- Internet access
+- Internet Access